A Lethal Distraction

 This is how democracy has led the working class away from seizing the means of production and taking political power for themselves.

 Democracy is a subjective term.
 It’s a colloquialism that has no exact meaning; a mystifying degeneracy.
 It’s an umbrella term and a safe word, the use of which compels curious minds to reconcile numerous and often contradictory definitions.
 The way the global proletariat clings to democracy today is a clear sign of the the working class’ political immaturity and historical amnesia, which continues to exist in an era of ubiquitous Internet and information technologies.

-For hundreds of years now, workers and farmers have been kept effectively powerless for the sake of “the profit motive”.
+For hundreds of years now, workers have been kept effectively powerless for the sake of “the profit motive”.
 We elect politicians who cater more to businesses and corporations than to the people they’re supposed to represent.
 Instead, we should remove the middle men and figure things out for ourselves together.
 The persistent distraction of perfecting democracy will not allow us to do that.